HassaanKh126/snarioweb/README.md

 # KontentFlow - AI Content OS

-**AI Content OS** is a powerful SaaS platform that helps creators, marketers, and teams generate content effortlessly.
+**KontentFlow** is a powerful SaaS platform that helps creators, marketers, and teams generate content effortlessly.
 Using state-of-the-art AI models, it enables you to create **scripts, images, and audio** from simple prompts — all in one unified workspace.

 ---